rantler/MoonPhaseClock/README.md

 and one for the following day -- then some interpolations and such can be made.

-Initialize EarthData object elements (see above) from a `time.struct_time`, hours to skip ahead (typically 0 or 24), and a UTC offset (as a string) and a query to the MET Norway Sunrise API which provides lunar data.
+Initialize EarthData object elements (see above) from a `time.struct_time`, hours to skip ahead (typically 0 or 24), and a UTC offset (as a formatted string) and a query to the MET Norway Sunrise API which provides lunar data.

 Sample URLs: